In business, everyone is trying to get someone else's attention.

 Real estate brokers need the attention of potential tenants.

-And of course, there's us --
+And of course, there's us -- we need yours.

 But getting people's attention is hard.
 The old estimate says we see over 3,000 marketing messages daily.
 Today, with the ubiquity of social media, this number has skyrocketed, making the competition for people's attention fiercer than ever.
 As a defense mechanism, our brains must filter out everything that's irrelevant.